emicklei/hazana/README.md

         Clone() Attack
     }

-Depending on the target RPS (requests per second), the **hazana** runner will spawn goroutines to meet this load.
+The **hazana** runner will spawn goroutines to meet this load.
 Each goroutine will use one Attack value to perform the communication ( see **Do()** ).
 Typically each Attack value uses its own connection but your implementation can use another strategy.

 ### Rampup
-The **hazana** runner can use a rampup period in which the RPS is increased (every second) during the rampup time.
-In this phase, new goroutines could be spawned if the actual rate is lower than the increasing target and the maximum is not reached
+The **hazana** runner will use a rampup period in which the RPS is increased (every second) during the rampup time.
+In this phase, new goroutines are spawned up to the given maximum.
+Currently, one rampup strategy is implemented that will create exactly the maximum number of goroutines within the rampup period.
+A more efficient and dynamic strategy is to spawn goroutines as needed to match the current rps load during rampup.

 ![](hazana.png)

-### Concurrency
-**Hazana** will compute how many goroutines are needed to match the target RPS load.

 ### Flags
 Programs that use the **hazana** package will have several flags to control the load runner.